Blue Bolt Taiwan Bee Shrimp

 Over filter with large sponges

 It’s important to cycle the tank before adding your shrimp.
 This means establishing beneficial bacteria in the filter mediaOpens in a new tab. and substrate that will help to break down harmful ammonia and nitrite compounds.
-You can do this by adding a source of ammonia to the tank (like fish foodOpens in a new tab. or pure ammonia) and allowing it to break down over a period of several weeks.
+You can do this by adding a source of ammonia to the tank (like fish food or pure ammonia) and allowing it to break down over a period of several weeks.
 Alternatively, you can “ghost feed” the tank by adding small amounts of fish food each day to simulate the waste produced by fish.
 Once you see signs of life in the form of small snails and other microorganisms on the glass, it is usually safe to add your shrimp.

 When adding your shrimp, it’s important to drip acclimate them to their new environment to minimize stress and increase their chances of survival.